motorDSM

 BUILD_IOCS = YES

-.
-Comment out the "if built inside motor" lines, uncomment the "if built outside motor" lines, and set the path for MOTOR_DSM
+In motorDSM/iocs/dsmIOC/configure, copy EXAMPLE_RELEASE.local to RELEASE.local.
+Comment out the "if built inside motor" lines, uncomment the "if built outside motor" lines, and set the path for MOTOR_DSM.

 $ cd $SUPPORT/motorDSM